j-berg-au/BOUNDLESS/content/Character Creation/Vanguards/Vanguard Talents.md

 You have a Squire that accompanies you on your travels.
 When you take this Talent, ask your fellow players if any of them would like to take the responsibility of roleplaying as your Squire (in addition to their usual PC).
 Use the following rules for your Squire.
 - Your Squire will generally follow your orders, unless it severely compromises on their morals or puts themselves into obvious danger.
 - Your Squire counts as having a 0 in every Skill and cannot spend **Stress**, should they take any Stress they are rendered unconscious for the rest of the scene.
-- Should the Squire take a **Strain**, they are injured into they can heal during Downtime.
+- Should the Squire take a **Strain**, they become injured and cannot take meaningful action until they can heal during Downtime.
 - Should the Squire take a **Scar**, they immediately die and you can find a new Squire during your next Downtime.
 - The Squire does not participate in combat, and will find either find somewhere safe to wait for it to be over or will otherwise do their best to ensure their safety.
 - The Squire does not count as being a PC.